Florida video game contest shooting reignites gun rights debate

 Jacksonville Memorial Hospital is treating three people wounded in the attack, said spokesman Peter Moberg.

-Reporting by Joey Roulette in Jacksonville Florida, Bernie Woodall in Fort Lauderdale, Florida, Colleen Jenkins in Winston-Salem, North Carolina, Rich McKay in Atlanta and Gina Cherelus in New York; Writing by Scott Malone; Editing by Alison Williams and Bill Trott
+Reporting by Scott Malone in Boston, additional reporting by Colleen Jenkins in Winston-Salem, North Carolina, Letitia Stein in Tampa, Florida, Bernie Woodall in Fort Lauderdale, Florida, Joey Roulette in Jacksonville, Florida, Rich McKay in Atlanta and Gina Cherelus in New York; Editing by Alison Williams and Bill Trott